-The remaining two subbands emanate from the zeroth Landau levels~(zLLs) of the energetically split Dirac points, and carry Chern number $+1$ each, such that the total Chern number of all magnetic subbands is zero.
-Fig.~\ref{fig:fig2}(b) shows the single-particle spectra including Coulomb interactions along $(s,t)=(-3,-1)$.
-At $\phi/\phi_0\gtrsim 1/3$, the spectrum is gapped and the occupied states marked in red have a large overlap onto the states marked in red in Fig.~\ref{fig:fig2}(a).
-To quantify the overlap we make use of the Hartree-Fock density matrix, defined as $\hat{Q}_{\eta s r, \eta's'r'}(\bk) \equiv \langle d^{\dagger}_{\eta sr, \bk}d_{\eta's'r',\bk}\rangle$; for a state with unbroken valley $U(1)_v$ and spin $U(1)_s$ symmetries, it has the spin-valley diagonal form $\mathcal{Q}_{r,r'}^{(\eta s)}(\bk)\delta_{\eta,\eta'}\delta_{s,s'}$.
-At high $B$, the $(-3,-1)$ CCI is valley and spin polarized.
-A representative $|\mathcal{Q}^{\bK\uparrow}_{r,r'}(\mathbf{0})|$ is shown in Fig.~\ref{fig:fig2}(d).
-It is predominantly diagonal in the magnetic subband index, mostly occupying the lower $q-p$ magnetic subbands, i.e., the group states with total Chern -1 marked red in Fig.~\ref{fig:fig2}(a).
-At lower $B$, the gapped spectrum (red) in Fig.~\ref{fig:fig2}(b) transitions into a nearly gapless spectrum (green) via a first order phase transition.
-These low $B$ states do not break the valley $U(1)_v$ and spin $U(1)_s$ symmetries, and their illustrative density matrix is shown in the Fig.~\ref{fig:fig2}(e).
-For $(-2,-2)$ and $(-1,-3)$ the density matrices of the CCIs at higher $B$ are also shown in Fig.~\ref{fig:fig2}(d).
-These CCIs are also valley and spin polarized, similarly mostly populating the lower Chern $-1$ group of magnetic subbands for the specified valley and spin. $|\mathcal{Q}^{(\eta s)}(\mathbf{0})|$ are identical for all occupied flavors.
-As shown in Fig.~\ref{fig:fig2}(f), CCIs along $(-3,-1)$, $(-2,-2)$ and $(-1,-3)$ display quantitative differences in the critical $B$.
+The remaining two subbands emanate either from the zeroth Landau levels~(zLLs) of the energetically split Dirac points ($\phi/\phi_0\gtrsim 0.1$) or the $\pm 1$ LLs ($\phi/\phi_0\lesssim 0.1$), and carry Chern number $+1$ each, such that the total Chern number of all magnetic subbands is zero.